-Telltale?s Core Engineering group is responsible for developing low-level and mid-level libraries and tools used by Telltale?s multi-platform downloadable game development system; the ?Telltale Tool?.
+THIS JOB HAS EXPIRED Telltale?s Core Engineering group is responsible for developing low-level and mid-level libraries and tools used by Telltale?s multi-platform downloadable game development system; the ?Telltale Tool?.
 The ?Telltale Tool? is used by Telltale?s artists, designers and Lua programmers to create tons of amazing content for Xbox, PS3, Wii, iOS, PC, Mac and Android.
 The Core Engineering group creates true ?author once, run anywhere? technology.

 ?
 Create robust long lived, content agnostic systems with abstraction layers that enable maximum cross-platform feature fidelity.

 ?
 Improve, debug, and extend existing graphics technologies while also building new technology in order to meet the needs of consoles, desktops, and high-end mobile devices.

 ?
 Create clean API?s for internal graphics tools and editors that support developing cutting edge game technology in lighting, shadows, and post effects.

 ?
 Utilize numerous development environments and SDK?s such as Developer Studio, XCode, Code Warrior and SN Systems.

 ?
 Design, implement, measure, and analyze algorithms for animation, rendering, and visual effects.

 ?
 Execute in a fast paced rolling development environment maintaining platform fidelity and stability for the ?Tool?.

 ?
 Keep abreast of latest developments in hardware & software via developer support, conferences, publications, etc.